DominicKavalary/StoutFacultyCVGrabber/README.md

 # StoutFacultyCVGrabber
 Me and several employees were tasked with manually going through the entire UW-Stout directory, filling out an excel spreadsheet with faculty information, and downloading CVs if they had any.
 I remarked to my manager I could create a script to do the job in a fraction of the time and for funsies I decided to do it.

+(They gave me explicit approval to do this for work and my bosses were impressed and liked what I had done, I am not in trouble for webscraping, please review the IT resource usage policy and local laws before scraping any part of a website not belonging to you.
+Do not do it with the intent on using up their resources or DOSing them in any way.
+I made the script with the intention to help and had approval.
+Is this long explination necesary, maybe not, but I am covering my toosh)

 This is not the most efficient nor pretty code I've ever made.
 But it does run.